March 28, 2013 at 9:49 AM ET

 Dulce de Leche

 These cookies infused with caramel chips are a great companion for super-hoppy beers, as their bright caramel sweetness buttresses the beer’s malt profile to bring a new balance to the whole affair.
 I paired these little gems with Kona Koko Brown, a 5.5 percent ABV ale brewed with toasted coconut that I thought would go well with Samoas.
-But they didn’t, due to its assertive hop profile.
+But it didn’t, due to its assertive hop profile.
 However, the Dulce de Leche’s caramel tamed the beastly hops up front, and let the coconut and sweet malts really shine in the back end of the flavor.

 The truth is, many of these beers and cookies pair well, with each unique combination pulling out various bits of flavor from both.
 Experiment and have fun – you can’t go wrong with cookies and beer.